fbpx

 The more you pay off your mortgage, the more equity you will accumulate as the balance of the mortgage decreases.

-Also, if the value of your property increases, then so too does your equity share.
+Also, if the value of your property increases, so does your equity share.

 There are numerous reasons why you might want to remortgage to release equity and this varies from person to person.